 There are a couple of lifestyle modifications to consider if your menstrual cycle changes are due to weight fluctuations (either from weight gain or excessive dieting/exercise).
 “If the issue is weight gain, losing as little as 5-10 pounds can lead to the resumption of regular cycles,” says Dr. Chang.

 The bottom line is that if you or your partner are experiencing any of the symptoms Dr. Chang mentioned, the most important step is making an appointment with your healthcare provider.
-Once the infertility cause is determined, your doctor can advise on treatment and a personalized course of action.
+Once the cause of infertility is determined, your doctor can advise on treatment and a personalized course of action.